How Can We Serve You?

 - Room 314, is a small room with tables grouped in the center and chairs surrounding the tables.
 This is the only available configuration for this space.
 The tables should not be moved.
 There is a white board in this space that you may use.
 There are no phone connections in this room.

-- The Auditorium has its own sound system which is quite old.
+- The Auditorium has a small, basic sound system.
 We can offer up to 3 wired microphones for your use.
 We have no connections for your computer or other devices into the sound system.
 There is a large projection screen that comes down on the stage but we do not have a projector for your use.
 Typically these can be rented from the library.
 There is also a baby grand piano on the stage.
+There are 299 movable chairs available for seating.

 - The Founders Room is one of the most popular rooms in the building.
 This room has a baby grand piano.
 The large wooden table and other furniture should not be moved from their current locations.